Everest Three High Passes Trek

 Good to Know

-Best Time to Do the Everest Three Passes Trek
+Best Time to Do the 16-Day Everest Three Passes Trek

-Autumn (September to November): This is the peak season and widely regarded as the best time for the Three Passes Trek.
-After the summer monsoon, the air is crisp and clear, offering stunning mountain views.
+During the Autumn Season, the air is crisp and clear, offering stunning mountain views.
 Days are typically sunny and not too cold, while nights get chilly at higher elevations.
-Autumn’s clear skies mean optimal conditions for photography and spectacular sunrises from the passes.

-Spring (March to May): The spring season is the second most popular time.
+Whereas the spring season is the second most popular time.
 The weather starts cold and dry in March, warms up in April, and by May, it can get quite mild (even hot at lower altitudes).
 This season is known for blooming rhododendrons and wildflowers that add colour to the trek, especially in the lower forests.
-Views are generally good, though late spring can bring some haze.
-Overall, spring offers a beautiful trekking experience with moderate temperatures and long daylight hours.

-Permit Cards Required for the Everest Three Pass Trek
+Permit Cards Required for the Everest Three High Pass Trek

 Trekking in the Everest region requires a couple of permits, which our team will help arrange for you.
 Before setting foot on the trail to Namche or beyond, make sure you have obtained:

-Sagarmatha National Park Entry Permit: This permit is mandatory for all trekkers entering the Everest (Sagarmatha) National Park, which covers the area from Monjo upwards (including Namche, EBC, Gokyo, the passes, etc.).
-The permit costs NPR 3,000 per person (approximately $25 USD) for foreign nationals.
+Sagarmatha National Park Entry Permit: The permit costs NPR 3,000 per person (approximately $25 USD) for foreign nationals.
 (SAARC country citizens pay NPR 1,500.)

-Khumbu Pasang Lhamu Rural Municipality Permit: Often simply called the Khumbu local permit, this has replaced the need for a TIMS card in the Everest region.
-It is issued by the local government to support development in Khumbu.
-The cost is NPR 2,000 per person (around USD 17) for the first four weeks of trekking in the area (and NPR 2,000 for each additional month if you stay longer).
+Khumbu Pasang Lhamu Rural Municipality Permit: The cost is NPR 2,000 per person (around USD 17) for the first four weeks of trekking in the area (and NPR 2,000 for each additional month if you stay longer).

 Note: As of 2025, the Nepal government has implemented regulations that all trekkers must trek with a registered guide or porter for safety.
 Mountain Eco Trails will ensure compliance with all regulations – we arrange the permits and provide the licensed guide, so you can focus on the trek itself.